 Long known as Australia's best kept secret, Tasmania is enjoying an influx of visitors who have cottoned on to the Apple Isle's diverse holiday experiences.

 A delightful blend of old and new, the southernmost capital city Hobart is Tasmania's cultural heart.
-While it has preserved its original 19th century charm, there is a contemporary cosmopolitan sway making its way through the city streets that is hard to miss.
-You won't have any trouble filling your itinerary in Hobart – visit the famous Salamanca Market where hundreds of stallholders peddle fresh produce and handcrafts against the backdrop of repurposed warehouses, settle in at a cosy cafe at Battery Point or lace up your hiking boots and tackle Mount Wellington.
+While it has preserved its original 19th Century charm, there is a contemporary cosmopolitan sway making its way through the city streets that's hard to miss.

 Sample Tasmania's cosmopolitan side

 With a reputation as a gourmet paradise, Hobart is where to sample the state's best offerings.
 Head to an inner-cty restaurant or visit the famous Salamanca Market where hundreds of stallholders peddle fresh produce and handcrafts against the backdrop of sandstone warehouses.

 For more nourishment, settle into at a cosy cafe at Battery Point or West Hobart, or lace up your hiking boots to tackle Mount Wellington.

 Still got time up your sleeve?
 Tour the Cascade Brewery, the Cadbury Chocolate Factory, or cruise up the River Derwent to the subterranean Museum of Old and New Art.

 Heading out of the waterfront capital, the second largest city Launceston in the state's north is the gateway to the Tamar Valley wine region, boasting a classic Tasmanian charm and laissez-faire way of life.